Certificates and Degrees

 NT2 New Testament Theology – The New Testament not only tells the story of Jesus and of the Early Church – it lays the theological foundations for our entire Christian faith.
 This course considers the primary theological themes and issues of the New Testament (what it means), with a special emphasis on how these great truths are reflected in a mature Christian faith and life.

-NT3 Gospels and Acts – The New Testament Gospels tells us almost everything we know of Jesus, his life and his teachings.
+NT3 The Life and Teachings of Jesus – The New Testament Gospels tells us almost everything we know of Jesus, his life and his teachings.
 This class will consider how and why we have four Gospel accounts and what they teach us about Jesus’ life, his message and the impact he had on those who surrounded him during his life.
 We will also consider how and why billions of people over the past two millennia have believed these accounts of Jesus as having been the incarnate Son of God himself.

 NT4 The Early Church in the Book of Acts – The thirty or so years recorded in the Book of Acts are perhaps the most important in human history.
 From the resurrection and ascension of Jesus, the establishment of the Jewish-Christian church in Jerusalem, the first Gentile converts and the expansion to the west – this book records the details of how the Christian church was born and became established.
 Our class will examine the context and content of Acts, including its message for us today.